 There is something unique about running conversations.
 There is very little small talk in nearly every running conversation I have ever had.

-I’ve mentioned this with others and they have noticed the same thing- running conversations are more likely to be ‘real’ conversations.
+I’ve mentioned this to others and they have noticed the same thing- running conversations are more likely to be ‘real’ conversations.

 I think it’s tied somehow to the lack of eye contact.
 I don’t know enough about psychology or communications to put together why exactly, but it’s a real phenomenon.